wainwrightmark/capacitor_bindings/README.md

 ios = ["capacitor_bindings/ios"]
 ```

-To only use a feature when it is availble you need to have a section of your rust code that is only build when that feature is enabled.
+To only use a feature when it is available you need to have a section of your rust code that is only build when that feature is enabled.

 ```rust
 #[cfg(feature="android")]